apache/apisix/docs/en/latest/upgrade-guide-from-2.15.x-to-3.0.0.md

 Adjustment content:

-  * When querying resources (both single resources and list resources), the `count`, `action` and `node` fields in the response body are removed and the contents of `node` are moved up to the root of the response body
+  * When operating resources (both single resources and list resources), the `count`, `action` and `node` fields in the response body are removed and the contents of `node` are moved up to the root of the response body

   In version 2.x, the response format for querying `/apisix/admin/routes/1` via the Admin API is